JereKuusela/valheim-esp/publish/README.md

   - Biome, time of the day, current weather, current wind and average wind for the biome.
   - Avalaible weathers including their chances, wind limits and other properties.
   - Timer for the next weather chance.
-- Shows spawan zone system (colors depend on the biome) with following information:
+- Shows spawn zone system (colors depend on the biome) with following information:
   - Name of the creature, spawn timer, conditions, limits, max stars, amount of spawned, etc.
 - Shows random event system (black line) with following information:
   - Timer for the next event attempt.